steqeq/0000/docs/understand/cmake_packages.rst

 Using CMake
 ***********

 Most components in ROCm support CMake.
-Porjects depnding on header-only or library components typically require CMake 3.5 or higher whereas those wanting to make use of CMake's HIP language support will require CMake 3.21 or higher.
+Projects depnding on header-only or library components typically require CMake 3.5 or higher whereas those wanting to make use of CMake's HIP language support will require CMake 3.21 or higher.

-Most components in ROCm support detection, consumption by CMake builds.
-They do so via shipping config files searched by CMake's ``find_package`` command.
-ROCm also supports driving CMake's HIP language.

-Most components in ROCm support CMake 3.5 or higher out-of-the-box and do not require any special Find modules.
-A Find module is often used by downstream to find the files by guessing locations of files with platform-specific hints.
-Typically, the Find module is required when the upstream is not built with CMake or the package configuration files are not available.

 ROCm provides the respective *config-file* packages, and this enables ``find_package`` to be used directly.
 ROCm does not require any Find module as